 Due to the natural predator/prey instinct of animals, some zoo animals may react quickly or violently to the presence of a service animal.
 If you notice a zoo animal becoming distressed or overly aggressive by the presence of your service animal, please leave the area immediately.
 Service animals may also be temporarily restricted from specific public areas due to zoo animal concerns (new births or hatchings, nesting or breeding).

 If at any time the sight, sound or scent of a service animal upsets zoo animals, causing them to become dangerous to themselves or others, the service animal will need to be removed from that area.
 Service animals must be in their official roles, under control with leash or harness, at all times.

 Park Place Café, the zoo’s food-court, is accessible and open year round.
 Park Place Café is located just south of the Kovler Lion House.

-Open seasonally, Café Brauer, Landmark Café, Safari Café and Café at Wild Things! also are accessible.
+Open seasonally, the Patio at Café Brauer, Safari Café and Café at Wild Things (via ramp) also are accessible.

 The zoo’s two gift shops, Wild Things! (on the main mall) and the Safari Shop (located in the Lion House), are accessible.
 Staff are available for assistance.

 Lincoln Park Zoo permits the use of wheelchairs and other power-driven mobility devices by individuals with mobility disabilities.
 Guests are encouraged to start their visit at Gateway Pavilion.

 Due to the volume of pedestrian traffic and for the safety of all guests and staff at the zoo, the zoo requires the other power-driven mobility device to be set on the lowest setting.
 Typically this is a “walk” setting.

 Due to the health and safety of zoo guests and staff and the nature of the facility, other power-driven mobility devices with combustible engines, golf carts, ATV vehicles and the like are not allowed on zoo grounds.